absinet/playbooks/README.md

 # playbooks
 Ansible Playbooks
-Just a collection of playbooks for testing on CentOS and Solaris
+Just a collection of playbooks for testing on CentOS and Solaris.

+On CentOS, all playbooks are executed remotely using the ansible account, not root

 to run syntax check: